 Chris Rawlins is a singer/songwriter based in Chicago, IL distinguished by his unique finger style guitar playing, vivid lyrics and blend of folk, jazz, country and pop sounds.
 Born in Michigan, he studied jazz guitar and creative writing at Western Michigan University, and worked as a bassist in a variety of rock and cover bands before venturing into Chicago's eclectic singer-songwriter scene.

-Shortly after his arrival in the city, Chris won the bi-annual open mic competition at Uncommon Ground in 2015 and went on to release his debut EP Impressions Volume One, a collection on home recordings of songs he’d been writing and performing at small venues across Chicago.
+Shortly after his arrival in the city, Chris released his debut EP Impressions Volume One, a collection on home recordings of songs he’d been writing and performing at small venues across Chicago.
 The EP received airplay on local and regional college radio stations including Loyola University's WLUW, Western Michigan University’s WIDR and Elmhurst College’s WRSE.

-Chris embarked on his first national tour in 2018, and has performed at some of Chicago's most noteworthy venues, including the Metro, Double Door and the Empty Bottle.
+Chris embarked on his first national tour in 2018, and has performed at some of Chicago's most noteworthy venues, including the Metro and Empty Bottle.
 He is debut LP, Bring on the Rain is set for release February 8th, 2019.